Acute Iron Poisoning - Causes, Symptoms, Diagnosis, and Treatment

 • Blood and urine tests to check iron levels in the body.

-• Pills causing excessive toxicity can be seen in the stomach and intestines through x-rays.
+• Pills causing excessive toxicity can be seen in the stomach and intestines through X-rays.

-How Can We Treat Acute Iron Poisoning?
+How To Treat Acute Iron Poisoning?

 • Bowel irrigation or stomach cleaning with a nasogastric tube carrying polyethylene glycol solution can help remove iron toxicity from the body.
-In addition, the movement of the solution can be tracked inside the body with x-rays.
+In addition, the movement of the solution can be tracked inside the body with X-rays.

 • In some cases, chelating therapy is needed to remove toxicants through urine.
 The person is given an IV or intravenous shot of Deferoxamine mesylate that binds with the iron content in the blood and gets excreted through urine.
 However, children are usually given only 24 hours of chelating therapy.
 Deferoxamine mesylate can produce side effects like low blood pressure and urine color change.
 Therefore, toxicologists must be consulted urgently.